-- Hollow eyes can be treated with your own fat.
+Hollow eyes can be treated with your own fat.
 A qualified cosmetic surgeon can “harvest” fat cells from elsewhere on your body where they are not wanted and purify and relocate those cells where you do.
 This all-natural treatment is long-lasting and leaves the skin under the eyes looking plumper and more youthful.
-Additionally, your surgeon can add platelet-rich plasma (PRP) to the fat for improved results.
-PRP is also natural, derived from your own plasma, with growth factors that improve fat transfer survival and provide a “glow” to the skin.
+Additionally, your surgeon can add platelet-rich plasma (Platelet Rich Plasma) to the fat for improved results.
+Platelet Rich Plasma is also natural, derived from your own plasma, with growth factors that improve fat transfer survival and provide a “glow” to the skin.

-- Another effective treatment for hollowing is to inject dermal fillers such as Restylane or Juvederm beneath the eyes.
+Another effective treatment for hollowing is to inject dermal fillers such as Juvederm beneath the eyes.
 These hyaluronic acid fillers are excellent for plumping out hollow places to leave the skin looking more youthful and attractive, and can help to minimize the appearance of dark circles as well.